-On behalf of the Board of Directors and staff of Columbia Basin Trust (CBT), I am pleased to submit the 2013/14 - 2015/16 Service Plan.
+On behalf of the Board of Directors and staff of Columbia Basin Trust (CBT), I am pleased to submit the Revised 2013/14 - 2015/16 Service Plan.
 This plan was prepared in accordance with the Budget Transparency and Accountability Act and BC Reporting Principles.
 The Board is accountable for the contents of the plan, including what has been included and how it has been reported.
-All significant assumptions, policy decisions, events and identified risks, as of January 31, 2013, have been considered in preparing the plan.
+To the best of our knowledge, the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with CBT's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of CBT's operating environment, forecast conditions, risk assessment and past performance.

 CBT supports the efforts of the people of the Columbia Basin, working with them to deliver social, economic and environmental benefits in the form of programs and initiatives to the region.
 This work is referred to as Delivery of Benefits.
-A key approach in Delivery of Benefits is to support Basin communities and residents in identifying their priorities, and to provide funds and other supports based on those community-identified priorities.
+A key approach in Delivery of Benefits is to support Basin communities and residents by placing more resources in the hands of communities, supporting them as they make their own choices on issues that affect their futures and empowering them to see those choices result in positive outcomes.
 Over the period of this Service Plan, CBT will deliver a substantial portion of its Delivery of Benefits budget by involving communities in directly allocating CBT funds based on community-identified priorities.
 CBT is actively implementing new programs to enhance this fundamental principle:

-The Community Directed Youth Funds program delivers \$25,000 per year to communities and their catchment areas to fund new activities and services for youth that are identified by community members as priorities.
-This program was expanded in 2012/13 and by the end of 2013/14 will encompass all regions
+The Community Directed Youth Funds program delivers \$25,000 per year for four years to communities and their catchment areas to fund new

-- in the Basin.
-Once fully implemented, funding for this program will be \$525,000 per year. - Community Directed Funds will supply significant CBT resources to regions to fund projects and initiatives that are prioritized through a regional planning and prioritizing process.
+- activities and services for youth that are identified by community members as priorities.
+This program was expanded in 2012/13 and by the end of 2013/14 will encompass all regions in the Basin.
+Once fully implemented, funding for this program will be \$525,000 per year. - Community Directed Funds supplies significant CBT resources to regions to fund projects and initiatives that are prioritized through a regional planning and prioritizing process.
 The Columbia Valley and the Elk Valley each have agreements in place for \$600,000 over three years.
 CBT anticipates that a significant portion of the Basin will participate in this program over the term of this Service Plan. - The Social Grants Program funds projects that support social well-being and address social issues in the Basin.
 A panel of Basin residents and experts from the social sector adjudicate the applications to this program.
 In 2013/14, the funding for this program will be increased to \$1 million dollars annually. - Community Youth Engagement Funds is a new program that supports communities to better engage with their youth populations.
-These funds will be available to communities to develop youth strategies and support youth engagement activities that are locally identified and suited to their individual circumstances.
+These funds are available to communities to develop youth strategies and support youth engagement activities that are locally identified and suited to their individual circumstances.